Azure/Industrial-IoT/README.md

 This folder contains the static libraries the native entry point needs to link with.

 ### Root Directory
-This folder contains the C# OPC UA module source file (Module.cs), files to generate the required OPC UA application certificate (CreateCert.cmd and Opc.Ua.CertificateGenerator.exe) and the NuGet package configuration file (packages.config).
+This folder contains the C# OPC UA module source file (Module.cs) and the NuGet package configuration file (packages.config).

 ## Configuring the Sample Module
 The OPC UA server endpoints the module should connect to as well as the list of OPC UA nodes for each endpoint that should be published to Azure IoT Hub can be configured in the **ListOfPublishedNodes** section of the **Opc.Ua.Client.SampleModule.Config.xml** configuration file.
 The **Current Server Time** node (node ID 2258) is specified as an example.